Pope John Paul II and Judaism: Pius IX and Pius XII

-Some Jews were also upset at the beatification of Pius IX in 2000 because of memories of the Mortara Affair.
+Some Jews were also upset at the beatification of Pius IX in 2000 because of memories of the Mortara case.
 Relations also soured after the emerging problems over Pius XII at Yad Vashem.

 Visit to Israel

 In March 2000, John Paul II visited Yad Vashem, (the Israeli national Holocaust memorial) in Israel and later made history by touching a very holy site in Judaism, the Western Wall in Jerusalem, placing a letter inside it (in which he prayed for forgiveness for the actions against Jews in the past).
 In part of his address he said: “I assure the Jewish people the Catholic Church ... is deeply saddened by the hatred, acts of persecution and displays of anti-Semitism directed against the Jews by Christians at any time and in any place”, he added that there were “no words strong enough to deplore the terrible tragedy of the Holocaust”.
 Israeli cabinet minister Rabbi Michael Melchior, who hosted the Pope's visit, said he was “very moved” by the Pope's gesture.